South of Prescott 1886

 “My sort!”
 Gideon looked straight into the young man’s gem-green eyes.
 “Put that thing away,” he growled.
 “You talk too much.
 You won’t catch up with them wasting time talking.
 You best get riding.”

-The sheriff nodded his large, round head in agreement.
-He pushed back his floppy hat and wiped the salted moisture from his brow with the back of his hand.
+The sheriff nodded his large, round head in agreement, pushed back his floppy hat and wiped the salted moisture from his brow with the back of his hand.
 “He’s right, Scott,” he said and puffed out a long warm breath.
 Then to Gideon.
-“Jackson’s at the livery stable, he will fix that shoe for you, Mister.
-Tell him Sheriff Watkins sent you."
+“Jackson’s at the livery stable, Mister.
+He will fix that shoe for you.
+Tell him Sheriff Watkins sent you.”

 ** 2 **

-“Evening, old-timer,” Gideon greeted him and touched his hat.
+“Evening, old-timer,” Gideon greeted him and touched the brim of his hat.
 “I’m looking for the livery stable?”

 Pulling the pipe-stem from his mouth, the old-timer pointed it down the street.
 Slowly he lifted his head on a slender, wrinkled neck, and his dark, sunken eyes squinted as he coughed out a plume of tobacco smoke, cleared his throat, and then spat on the wooden floor.
 “Down the street aways.”
 He gasped air into his lungs and patted his chest with the hand that held the pipe.
 “On the right, gaucho.
 You can’t miss it.”